hsqthu2012/realsense_elevation_mapping/README.md

 ## Applicantion

-Now this program has been tested on PC and Nvidia Jetson TX2.
+Now this program has been tested on PC (~15Hz) and Nvidia Jetson TX2, AGX Xavier (13~14Hz) with 4mx4mx3cm map.